z-l-p/film-projector-retrofit/docs/projector-build-guide.md

 Lubricate projector (insert link to service manual)

-Drill holes in projector frame (which holes?)
+Drill holes in projector frame (Power input and fuse holder on back + UI holes on side)

 3D print new parts (insert link to STL files)